TheEONGame/TheE-ONGame/README.md

 # Eternal-ON

-- his is a group project of undergraduate course Software Project Management 2022 of Macau University of Science and Technology.
+- This is a group project of undergraduate course Software Project Management 2022 of Macau University of Science and Technology.
 - Copyright (c) 2022, Li Yurui, Li Jiahe, Yang Chuanqi, Yang Yuxin.
 All rights reserved.
 - The game was developed with Unity Engine.